 Insurance for maternity costs in Luxembourg

-All employees and self-employed workers in Luxembourg must make sufficient social security contributions to be entitled to Luxembourg healthcare services.
+All employees and self-employed workers must make sufficient social security contributions in Luxembourg to be entitled to healthcare services.
 If you have a job, healthcare contributions will be automatically taken out of your wages by your employer.
 These payments entitle you to access medical services at any local doctor under Luxembourg’s health insurance system.

 Someone working in Luxembourg but living abroad (i.e., a cross-border worker) must follow healthcare procedures in their country of residence.
 The CNS also co-insures partners of Luxembourgish workers, as long as they live in the country.
 You’ll need to fill out a form called S041/E104 or similar in this case.